solid-contrib/solid-tutorial-angular/chapter2.md

 ## SUmmary

-In this tutorial we learnt how to set up [rdflib.js](https://github.com/linkeddata/rdflib.js/) in order to read and write structured data to a personal data server
+In this tutorial we learnt how to set up [rdflib.js](https://github.com/linkeddata/rdflib.js/) in order to read and write structured data to a personal data server.
+We looked at patterns for naming and functions to read, write, and allow bookmarking.
+In the next tutorial we will look at how to embed media in a webpage.

 ## See Also